happybeing/safenetwork-fuse/README.md

 On Linux, capture debugging information as follows:
 ```
-    DEBUG=safe* ./mount-fuse 2>&1 | tee debug.txt
+    DEBUG=safe* ./mount-safe 2>&1 | tee debug.txt
 ```

 This will create a file `debug.txt` next to the executable with useful logging including any error messages you see on the console.
-So once you trigger the error, stop the process with `pkill mount-fuse` (in another window), and then upload the `debug.txt` file with the report as a [New issue](http://github.com/theWebalyst/safenetwork-fuse/issues).
+So once you trigger the error, stop the process with `pkill mount-safe` (in another window), and then upload the `debug.txt` file with the report as a [New issue](http://github.com/theWebalyst/safenetwork-fuse/issues).

 # Development